MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 **`overrideParameters`** - **Override template parameters**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 To view the template parameters in a grid, click on “…” next to Override Parameters textbox.
 This feature requires that CORS rules are enabled at the source.
 If templates are in Azure storage blob, refer to [this](/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
 Or type the template parameters to override in the textbox.
 Example, <br>–storageName fabrikam –adminUsername $(vmusername) -adminPassword $(password) –azureKeyVaultName $(fabrikamFibre).<br>If the parameter value you're using has multiple words, enclose them in quotes, even if you're passing them using variables.
-For example, -name "parameter value" -name2 "$(var)"<br>To override object type parameters use stringified JSON objects.
+For example, -name "parameter value" -name2 "$(var)".<br>To override object type parameters use stringified JSON objects.
 For example, -options ["option1"] -map {"key1": "value1" }.
 <!-- :::editable-content-end::: -->

 :::moniker-end